zhixin9001/2021-SAA/note/tips.md

         - availablity
         - in single region
     - Amazon RDS Read Replicas, use MySQL, MariaDB, PostgreSQL, Oracle, and SQL Server databae engines asynchronous replication
-        - provide enhanced performance, scalability, and durability, not availablity
+        - provide enhanced performance, scalability, and durability, not availablity, because maybe in one az
     - if master database is encrypted, read replicas are encrypted
     - You can only enable encryption for an Amazon RDS DB instance when you create it
         - can create a snapshot of your DB instance, and then create an encrypted copy of that snapshot